Editorial note

 - Coverage from the Sayana Press contraceptive method lasts for 13 weeks, so that women are encouraged to receive an injection every three months (i.e., quarterly).

-- Allows for calibration of the model against Lafiya’s monthly data.1
+- A quarterly model allows for precise calibration of the model against LN’s monthly data.[1]

-- Lafiya Nigeria (LN) plans to operate solely in rural (or at most peri-urban) Nigeria for the next 1-1.5 years.
+- LN plans to operate solely in rural (or at most peri-urban) Nigeria for the foreseeable future, though they may expand to additional geographies.

-- LN believes they will be operating independently of the government in the near term, and the model does not account for any possible changes to impact or costs resulting from integration with the Nigerian Ministry of Health (i.e., LN’s longer term plan for scaling the intervention).
+- LN has increasingly operated in collaboration with the government, though the base model does not account for possible changes to impact or costs resulting from integration with the Nigerian Ministry of Health (i.e., LN’s longer term plan for scaling the intervention).

 Supply-side issues